 Val’s Sweet Cabbage Slaw with Green Onion and Parsley

 Val’s Sweet Cabbage Slaw with Green Onion and Parsley was a hit at our family party!
 And my version made with granulated Stevia is low-carb, gluten-free, vegan, and South Beach Diet friendly!
-Use the Diet-Type Index to find more recipes like this one.
+Use Cabbage Recipes to find more recipes like this one.

 Thinly slice the cabbage, then coarsely chop.
 Then coarsely chop parsley to make about 3/4 cup chopped parsley (or more!) and thinly slice the same amount of green onions.
 Val used regular white vinegar in this salad, but when I discovered I didn’t have any white vinegar, I made it with white balsamic vinegar, which was fantastic.
 Stir together the oil, white vinegar, sweetener of your choice, salt, and pepper to make the dressing.
 Then toss together the chopped cabbage, chopped parsley and sliced green onion.
 Add just enough dressing to moisten the salad and toss again.
 Simple and delicious!

 Spicy Mexican Slaw with Lime and Cilantro from Kalyn’s Kitchen

 Spicy Asian Slaw with Napa Cabbage, Carrots, and Ginger Dressing from Cookin’ Canuck

 Amazing Low-Carb Cabbage Salads You’ll Make Over and Over from Kalyn’s Kitchen